Create Windows 7/10/11 System Image on a USB Drive (3 Ways)

 Why to create a system image on a USB drive?

 A system image is a file which contains the system settings, programs, files as well as all the drivers required by Windows.
 With a system image at hand, you can restore system to a normal state if the system has damaged.
 You see the importance of creating a system image, and you may save it on a USB flash drive for the following reasons:

 Compared to other external drives such as HDDs or SSDs, USB drives are more affordable and they can be connected to your computer directly.

 According to the discussion in the forum, it requires a USB drive formatted as NTFS and big enough to hold the system image.
 But even if all these requirements are met, some users report that the problem still exists.
 Actually, the error is caused by the limitation of Backup and Restore: it does not support USB flash drives or thumb drives as the backup location when creating a system image.
-Is there another way to create a system image on a USB flash drive?
-Surely there is.
+Then, how to fix “can’t create a system image on a USB drive”?
+There are two workarounds: